jercylew/wscad_demo/README.md

 No. | Task | Status
 ------------ | ------------ | -------------
 1 | Rectangle support | Done
-2 | XML import | Done, please see the designed .xml file file in Test directory 3 | Export to PDF | Done, using PDFSharp, a open source library to generate the graphs into a PDF file 4 | Show the intersection points | Done
+2 | XML import | Done, please see the designed .xml file in Test directory 3 | Export to PDF | Done, using PDFSharp, a open source library to generate the graphs into a PDF file 4 | Show the intersection points | Done
 5 | Select the primitives by clicking it in the view and show its information | Done, selection can be done via clicking either the graph itself or the corresponding tree node in the left hand tree view